 1 Mortality rates (mean ± SD) previously obtained on 3 days-old females using 0.05% deltamethrin for 40 min (N=10).

-2 Kdr mutation frequencies estimated by qPCR genotyping (N=30).
+2 Kdr mutation frequencies estimated by qPCR individual genotyping (N=30) and later confirmed by pool-seq whole genome data.

-3 Kdr mutation frequencies estimated from pool-seq data.
+3 Kdr mutation frequencies estimated from pool-seq whole genome data.

-he involvement of P450s in the resistance phenotype adult mosquitoes to the P450 inhibitor piperonyl butoxide (PBO) and to .
-Such PBO pre-exposure did not significantly affect survival in the susceptible IR13 line, but increased mortality by 20% in the IR0F line (Wilcoxon test P value = 0.009), supporting the contribution of P450-mediated detoxification in the resistance of the IR0F line (Figure 1).
+The involvement of P450s in the resistance phenotype of the IR0F line was then confirmed by sequentially exposing adult mosquitoes to the P450 inhibitor piperonyl butoxide (PBO) and to the insecticide.
+Such PBO pre-exposure did not significantly affect deltamethrin survival in the susceptible IR13 line, but increased mortality by 20% in the IR0F line (Wilcoxon test P value = 0.009), supporting the contribution of P450-mediated detoxification in the resistance of the IR0F line (Figure 1).